freelancer-leon/notes/kernel/trace/ftrace.md

           -e run command with event enabled
           -f filter for previous -e event
           -p run command with plugin enabled
-          -F filter only on the given process
-          -P trace the given pid like -F for the command -c also trace the childen of -F
+          -F filter only on the given process //只抓取给定进程的 trace -P trace the given pid like -F for the command -c also trace the childen of -F
           -T do a stacktrace on all events